frank-zago/ch341-i2c-spi-gpio/README.rst

   - 0x5523: UART mode, covered by the USB `ch341` serial driver
   - 0x5512: SPI/I2C/GPIO mode, covered by this ch341_buses driver
-  - 0x5584: some printer mode emulation (?) - no linux driver
+  - 0x5584: Parallel printer mode, covered by the USB `usblp` driver

-The 0x5512 PID is unfortunately also claimed in the linux kernels 5.10 or above by the driver for the UART part, and will conflict with this driver.
+From linux kernel 5.10 to 5.16, the 0x5512 PID was unfortunately also claimed by the driver for the UART part, and will conflict with this driver.
 Blacklisting that module or deleting it will solve that problem.
 In `/etc/modprobe.d/blacklist.conf`, add the following line to prevent loading of the serial driver::